mwojnars/hypertag/docs/index.md

 --->

 Like variables, custom tags can also be imported from other Hypertag scripts and from Python modules.
-The syntax is a bit different, though.
 Because of separation of namespaces (variables vs. tags), every import block must clearly indicate whether a particular symbol is a variable or a tag.
 This is done be prepending the imported name with `$` (a variable) or `%` (a tag).

     from my.utils import $variable
     from my.utils import %tag